JJP9012/JJP9012/README.md

-# Hi there! 👋 I'm Joe Phillips
+# Hi there! 👋 I'm Joe

 I’m a **beginner in the data field** with a passion for learning and exploring the world of data analysis and visualization.
 My journey is all about diving into tools and techniques to uncover meaningful insights from data.